lsimediasarl/MultiProperties/README.md

 Not every feature of the original plugin is implemented.

-The plugin is available in the netbeans plugin portal [MultiProperties netbeans plugin](http://plugins.netbeans.org/plugin/63739/?show=true)

 ## Features
 Some features not found in the original are implemented